Catholic Church sex abuse cases in the United States: Settlements

 On May 5, 2020, the Roman Catholic Archdiocese of Philadelphia announced that it now expected to pay $126 million in reparations.
 The archdiocese also said its Independent Reconciliation and Reparations Program, which was established in 2018, has received a total of 615 claims, and had settled 208 of them for $43.8 million as of April 22, 2020.
 That averages out to about $211,000 per claim, which is in line with what other dioceses have been paying under similar programs.
 The same day, the total amount of money which the Archdiocese of Philadelphia expects to pay in sex abuse settlements was soon revised to $130 million.

-The U.S. dioceses have tallied complaints from 17,000 people for what they paid out about $4 billion to victims since the 1980s.
+The U.S. dioceses have tallied complaints from 17,000 victims to whom they paid about $4 billion since the 1980s.
 That figure could double given recent lookback laws that give them more time to sue.

+In October 2024, the Roman Catholic Archdiocese of Los Angeles will pay $880 million to compensate 1,350 victims (who were minors at the time) of sexual abuse by approximately 300 of their clergy members dating back decades.
+This is the largest settlement involving the Catholic Church, and, including the $740 million the LA Archdiocese had previously paid, it brings their total payout to $1.5 billion.

 Scope and nature of the problem

-Sexual abuse by priests were widespread, occurring in cities across the country, including Boston, Chicago, Honolulu, Los Angeles, Orange County, Palm Beach, Philadelphia, Portland, Oregon, Eureka, California, as well as in dioceses across Europe.

-In 2008, the Church asserted that the scandal was a very serious problem, but at the same time, estimated that it was "probably caused by 'no more than 1 per cent' (or about 5,000) of the around 410,000 Roman Catholic priests worldwide.
+Sexual abuse by priests was widespread worldwide.
+In 2008, the Church asserted that the scandal was a severe problem.
+At the same time, the Church estimated that it was "probably caused by 'no more than 1 percent' (or about 5,000) of the around 410,000 Roman Catholic priests worldwide.
 The overwhelming majority (approximately 80%) of reported cases of sexual abuse of minors occurred in the United States.
 In 2002, following the revelations of sexual abuse in Boston, many Catholics and other commentators identified the abuse as being principally homosexual pederasty.
+There were cases in cities across the United States, including but not limited to Boston, Chicago, Eureka, California, Honolulu, Los Angeles, Orange County, Palm Beach, Philadelphia, Portland, Oregon, and Toledo, Ohio.